Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

 # SIP response code 403

-This article provides troubleshooting information for various combinations of the SIP 403 error and Microsoft response codes.
+This article provides troubleshooting information for various combinations of the "SIP 403" error and Microsoft response codes.

 ## 10199 403 Call rejected as private calling is disabled for the callee